-This clinical trial is the first-in-human study for the inhaled application of the SARS-CoV-2-neutralizing human monoclonal antibody DZIF-10c.
-It is intended to investigate the safety and tolerability of DZIF-10c by inhalation, including by combined administration by inhalation and intravenous infusion, in humans and to support the further development of DZIF-10c for treatment and prevention of SARS-CoV-2 infection.
+This clinical trial is the first-in-human study for the intravenous administration of the SARS-CoV-2-neutralizing human monoclonal antibody DZIF-10c.
+It is intended to investigate the safety and tolerability of DZIF-10c in humans and to support the further development of DZIF-10c for treatment and prevention of SARS-CoV-2 infection.